NEW: Jozef Wesoloswki drank alcohol and paid children to perform sex acts, newspaper reports

 The Holy See defrocked Wesolowski in June of 2014.

-He is not only charged with offenses during his five years as nuncio of the Dominican Republic, but also with child pornography charges committed in Rome between August 2013, when he was recalled, and September 2014, when he was arrested.
+Wesolowski is not only charged with offenses during his five years as nuncio of Dominican Republic, but also with child pornography charges committed in Rome between August 2013, when he was recalled, and September 2014, when he was arrested, a Vatican statement said.
+He also faces charges in the Dominican Republic and in his native Poland, Vatican Radio reported in August.

 Per the pornography allegations, Italy’s Corriere della Sera reported in September that Wesolowski’s laptop contained more than 100,000 files with pornographic images and videos, some showing naked teens, between the ages of 13 and 17, forced to have sexual relations with each other or with adults.
 Some had been downloaded from the Internet and others appeared to have been taken by the victims, the paper reported.